Aimar-Goni/AG_AIMedievalSim/README.md

     *   **Diagnosis:** Crashes or null pointer exceptions during `BeginPlay` if an actor tried to access another system that wasn't fully initialized.
     *   **Resolution:**
         *   Heavy reliance on `UGameplayStatics::GetActorOfClass` or `GetSubsystem` within `BeginPlay` or on-demand, with null checks.
-        *   For `AMS_MovementNodeMeshStarter` and `UMS_PathfindingSubsystem`, the `OnNodeMapReady` delegate was crucial.
+        *   For `AMS_MovementNodeMeshStarter` and `UMS_PathfindingSubsystem`, the `OnNodeMapReady` delegate (Gamma et al., 1994) was crucial.
 Systems like `AMS_StorageBuildingPool` subscribe to this delegate and only perform actions requiring the node map (like `FindStorageBuildingsOnScene` which might call `PathfindingSubsystem->AddNodeAtPosition`) *after* the delegate fires.
         *   For AI accessing `AIManager`, it's generally safe if AIManager is placed in the level and AI are spawned later or get it in their `BeginPlay`.
-    *   **Reflection:** A more formal dependency injection system or a multi-stage initialization process for game systems could make this more robust for larger projects.
+    *   **Reflection:** A more formal dependency injection system (Fowler, 2004) or a multi-stage initialization process for game systems could make this more robust for larger projects.

         [CODE SNIPPET: AlesAndFables/Source/AlesAndFables/Private/Placeables/Buildings/MS_StorageBuildingPool.cpp - MS_StorageBuildingPool::BeginPlay - Subscribing to OnNodeMapReady.]
         ```cpp